So you've got life insurance now, well done! The big step is over - the next step is to pick your beneficiaries.

 First of all, make sure they know the size of your policy, who's paying for it, and which company insures you.
 These are basic details that they should know in case of a claim.

 But more importantly, you should think practically.
-Tell them where the forms are, where you're filing the instructions, and who they should contact in case they need to make a claim.
+Tell them where to find the information they would need, that your employer has taken out a policy for you, and who they should contact in case they need to make a claim.
 Think of anything they might need and make sure they have all the information!

 That's it!
 You have everything you need to start thinking about your beneficiaries.
 If you're interested to learn more about yulife, click here.